Professor Sarah Mills

 I’m fascinated by the idea of ‘good citizenship’ and how its evolution reflects changing societal values.

-Going forward, my future research plans are to build on these recent projects, but push them forward in new and exciting directions, exploring topics that matter to the lives of children and young people.
+Going forward, my future research plans are to build on these recent projects - pushing them forward in new and exciting directions, and exploring topics that matter to the lives of children and young people.

 My research journey